phdosilva/100_days_of_python/README.md

 ### Day 32
 - I tried to implement a POC using whisper API and Pyannote Segment Audio but I failed.
 I couldn't understand how to implement using pyannote and user token.

+### Day 33
+- I created a POC using Pyannote Segment Audio
+- I tested a request to whisper OpenAi API